concord-consortium/portal-report/docs/launch.md

                     used instead of the `token` param.
 The portal report will do an OAuth2 request to the auth-domain in order to get an access-token.

-Parameters to help with running local tests
+Parameters to help with testing

 * `enableFirestorePersistence=true`: Uses a local firestore DB for data persistance across sessions and tabs.
 Clear the DB by going to `dev tools > Application > IndexedDB > firebaseLocalStorageDb > Delete database`
 * `clearFirestorePersistence=true`: Clears local firestore DB.
 If this and `enableFirestorePersistence=true` are set then the DB will be cleared first before the local persistence is enabled.
+* `resourceType`: By default the report loads a fake sequence, with the `resourceType=activity`, it will load a fake activity
+* `debugLogging`: Set this to true `debugLogging=true` to record log events to the console